2010 Rugby League European Cup

-The 2010 European Cup, known as the Alitalia European Cup for sponsorship purposes, is a rugby league football tournament.
-Three of the competing teams participated in the 2009 European Cup, with France also being included in the tournament after competing in the 2009 Four Nations.
+The 2010 Rugby League European Cup, known as the Alitalia European Cup for sponsorship purposes, is a rugby league football tournament.
+Three of the competing teams participated in the 2009 Rugby League European Cup, with France also being included in the tournament after competing in the 2009 Four Nations.
 The winner of the competition, Wales, competed in the 2011 Four Nations tournament.